 Bell Ryan, wife of Spencer Mackay

-It seems that he managed his estates in Guyana through an agent.
+He managed his estates in Guyana through an attorney, Creswell Spencer, who may have been a relation.
 In 1818 he received a letter from the colony describing an uprising among slaves which resulted in the killing of two white overseers [The Sydney Gazette and New South Wales Advertiser, 10 Oct 1818].

 From fifty to one hundred negroes have absented themselves for some time to the back lands, near Mahaica, but particularly from the estates of Beehive and Greenfield, alleging for cause, that the manager had exacted too much labour.
 The Greenfield negroes having returned, on condition that the manager should be discharged, and other negro-drivers appointed, and which was complied with, the remaining negroes were occupied during the nights in conveying into the woods plantains and a good many cattle.

 Young Van Brucle, and another young man on the estate, had repeatedly attempted to bring home the runaway negroes, and partly succeeded; but, finally, these young men were decoyed by a party of the estates' negroes (who had not absented themselves) to make a last attempt, and in this affair they were murdered in the most savage manner, their bodies being mutilated and their heads and limbs carried in triumph round the camp.
 This affair took place four days ago (the 16th of March).
 Every exertion is now making to send a formidable party of whites and Indians to endeavour to destroy them.